 Meanwhile, greater integration capabilities mean that IT is able to use one platform to manage workflows from multiple tools.
 IT Automation solutions can effectively automate and integrate workflows throughout an environment or across an organization.

-Ultimately, different IT Automation tools offer different capabilities —and there is a wide variety of IT Automation tools offering everything from analytics, to workload balancing, to ETL processes, cloud provisioning, and more.
+Ultimately, different IT Automation tools offer different capabilities —and there is a wide variety of IT Automation tools offering everything from analytics, to workload balancing, to ETL automation, cloud provisioning, and more.

 Why Do We Need to Automate IT?